lazd/lazd.github.io/source/posts/Macinpi - A Raspberry Pi powered Mac Classic.md

 <img class="prettyPicture" src="images/macinpi-side.jpg" alt="Macinpi in the garden">

 My first truly personal computer -- not the family computer, but _mine_ -- was a Macintosh SE.
-My Aunt Joanie gifted it to me after upgrading to a PowerMac, and though it was already 10 years old, it was brand new to 10 year old me.
+My Aunt Joan gifted it to me after upgrading to a PowerMac, and though it was already 10 years old, it was brand new to 10-year-old me.

 Coming from DOS machines, the elegance and simplicity of the Macintosh completely enthralled me.
-There was no `autoexec.bat`, no `config.sys`, no SoundBlaster and no IRQs to set.
+There was no `autoexec.bat`, no `config.sys`, no SoundBlaster, and no IRQs to set.
 You flip a switch and it _just worked_.

 And the interface, wow.
 You were greeted by a friendly chime and the happiest little face on the happiest little computer every time you turned it on.
-Everything was where you thought it should be.
+Everything was where you expected it should be.
 The dialog boxes were helpful, the icons friendly, and the applications simple, yet powerful.
 The Macintosh hooked me right away, and I used it _constantly_.

-My little machine that could do tricks.
+My little machine could do tricks.
 I power it on.
 It smiles.
 I smile.

 I collected software, arranged my icons, dragged and resized windows in the Finder so they opened just a couple pixels under one another, fixed it, broke it, and fixed it again.
 I played games on it, scanned pictures, used Graphic Converter and BBEdit, created MOD music.
 It was my escape from reality, where I could control everything and get lost in a world of creativity.
 Where I could design a house, then fly a paper airplane through it.
 A portal to another world.